Lock Ridge Park: 19th century

-However, Fackenthal's successor, Ralph Sweetser, pursued the opposite course.
+Fackenthal's successor, Ralph Sweetser, pursued the opposite course.
 No. 8 furnace stack was rebuilt in 1914, and No. 7 the following year.
 Concurrently, anthracite was replaced by coke as a fuel for the furnaces.
 However, modernization was not enough to save the Lock Ridge furnaces, and iron was last made there in 1921.

 The furnaces were sold to William Butz, who dismantled most of the buildings for scrap iron and lumber.
-However, the masonry structures were allowed to remain, albeit in a decayed condition.
+The masonry structures, however, were allowed to remain, but in a decayed condition.
 The slag dumps on the property were crushed, screened, and used for roofing and fill by the Lehigh Slag Company until 1958.
-Little-used since the closing of the furnaces, the Catasauqua and Fogelsville's line through the site was torn up in the 1940s.
+Little-used since the closing of the furnaces, the Catasauqua and Fogelsville's rail lines through the site was torn up in the 1940s.
 With industrial operations on the property long complete, it was donated by the Butz family to Lehigh County for use as a park.